You can collect log data continuously from Oracle Cloud Infrastructure (OCI)

 allow group <group_name> to use object-family in compartment <object_store_bucket_compartment>

-group_name in all the above policy statements refers to the user group that must be given the required permissions.
+group_name in all the above policy statements refers to the user

 Note

-When you delete and recreate a bucket, for the existing log collection rule to work, set the flag Emit Objects Events for the bucket after it is recreated.
+By default, Object Storage disables automatic emission of events at object level.
+You can either enable emission of events or have required permissions while creating ObjectCollectionRule.
+To enable event emission, see Managing Objects.
+Also, when you delete and recreate a bucket, for the existing log collection rule to work, set the flag Emit Objects Events for the bucket after it is recreated.

-Some of the above policy statements are included in the readily available Oracle-defined policy templates.
-You may want to consider using the template for your use case.
-See Oracle-defined Policy Templates for Common Use Cases.
+available Oracle-defined policy templates.
+You may want to consider using the template

 ObjectCollectionRule Operations

-Using REST API or CLI, you can perform operations such as Create, Update, Delete, List, and Get on the ObjectCollectionRule resource.
+Using REST API or CLI, you can perform operations such as Create,

 To communicate with OCI cloud services, create an API Signing Key and register it in your user account in OCI.
-To generate and register the key and to collect the Tenancy's OCID and user's OCID, see Security Credentials - API Signing Key.
+To generate and register the key and to collect the tenancy's OCID and user's OCID, see Security Credentials - API Signing Key.

 The following mandatory properties must be provided in the json: